Inferring a population composition from survey data with nonignorable nonresponse: Borrowing information from external sources: The case study: Italian graduates

 \subsection{Target population}

 We include in the analysis only those individuals who achieved a degree of the so-called \textit{Nuovo Ordinamento}, i.e., programs in effect after the Bologna Process in 1999.
-The Bologna process has been a reform process aimed at unifying the European higher education systems; for an overview of the regulatory references, see the \cite{bolognap} website.
-One of the significant reformations for the Italian programs consisted of the adoption of the ``3+2" system: four to six years programs split into 3-years and 2-years single programs, i.e., \textit{corso di Laurea Triennale} and \textit{corso di Laurea Specialistica/Magistrale}, the equivalent of a bachelor's and a master's degree, respectively.
-There are some exceptions; the so-called \textit{Laurea Specialistica/Magistrale a ciclo unico} (literally ``single-cycle Master's degree") preserved their duration (e.g., Medicine, Law).
+The Bologna process has been a reform process aimed at unifying the European higher education systems.
+One of the significant reformations for the Italian programs consisted of the adoption of the ``3+2'' system: four to six years programs split into 3-year and 2-year single programs, i.e., \textit{corso di Laurea Triennale} and \textit{corso di Laurea Specialistica/Magistrale}, the equivalent of a bachelor's and a master's degree, respectively.
+There are some exceptions; the so-called \textit{Laurea Specialistica/Magistrale a ciclo unico} (literally ``single-cycle Master's degree'') preserved their duration (e.g., Medicine, Law).

-Despite the formal adjustment, in Italy, many occupations are rarely held by those with a \textit{Laurea Triennale} only.
-Since we are interested in the employment level of those who had concluded their education path and are ready for the labor market, we exclude from the sample those who achieved a \textit{Laurea Triennale} in 2011.
-Admittedly, Master's graduates might decide to continue their study path by entering a Ph.D. program; however, we assume such units' incidence to be negligible.
+Despite the formal adjustment, in Italy, many occupations are rarely held by those with a bachelor's degree.
+Since we are interested in the employment level of those who have concluded their education path and are ready for the labor market, we exclude from the sample those who achieved a bachelor's degree in 2011.

-Excluding bachelor's programs, the number of degree classes reduces from 309 (see Table \ref{tablaureati}) to 213.
-We classify the classes into programs, mainly according to the 2020 MUR classification, disaggregating the groups when too heterogeneous; e.g., we split ``Political Science, Sociology and Communication" into ``Political Science," ``Sociology and Anthropology," and ``Communication and Publishing."
-Table \ref{tab:total} shows the number of 2011 Master's graduates in Italy registered in the ANS, by gender and degree program.
+Excluding bachelor's programs, the initial number of degree classes, i.e., 309, reduces to 213.
+We organize the classes into programs, mainly according to a classification made by the Ministry of University and Research in 2020, disaggregating the groups when too heterogeneous; e.g., we split ``Political Science, Sociology, and Communication'' into ``Political Science,'' ``Sociology, and Anthropology,'' and ``Communication and Publishing.''